 Sonos Roam: design

 - IP67 water-and-dust-resistance rating

 While the Sonos Roam retains the minimalist aesthetic of the brand’s previous devices, its design is still quite the departure for the audio company, with a focus on ruggedness and portability.

-It’s longer and thinner than the comparatively squat Sonos Move, and is similar in size to a water bottle.
+It’s longer and thinner than the comparatively squat Sonos Move, and is similar in size to a water bottle – or the newer Cleer Scene (which is very similar in shape to the splendid JBL Flip 6).
 It’s far lighter than the Move too, weighing in at 0.95lbs / 0.43kg, and you can easily hold it in your hand or sling it in a bag when on the move.

 That light build, combined with an IP67 water-and-dust-resistance rating, makes it more easily portable than its predecessor, and rugged enough to withstand the elements.
 In fact, Sonos says it can survive being three feet underwater for 30 minutes.